Tag Archives: children

 In 1979, the Los Angeles Times published an article about the children of Skid Row.
 They were hardened by their […more…]

-Eyeglasses: The Critical Difference for So Many Struggling Students Vision to Learn
+Eyeglasses: The Critical Difference for So Many Struggling Students Vision To Learn

 Five-year-old Noah was almost legally blind, pressing his nose against the page to make sense of the words.
 Then a […more…]